Kisaiyuki/silent-edl/README.md

 has only used Python 3.7 and bleeding-edge builds of ffmpeg 5.x

-You can save yourself a headache and use the windows build under releases if you do not know how to use or install python
+You can save yourself a headache and use the windows build under releases if you do not know how to use or install python.
+You will need FFMPEG, place it in the same directory or in your path.

 The EDL's generated have only been tested in Davinci Resolve Studio 18 Davinci Resolve is also available for free